laxmariappan/all-the-hooks/README.md

 # All The Hooks

 A WordPress plugin to discover and document hooks (actions and filters) in other WordPress plugins.
-The primary interface is a WP-CLI command which can scan plugin files and output detailed hook information in JSON or Markdown format.
+The primary interface is a WP-CLI command which can scan plugin files and output detailed hook information in JSON, Markdown, or HTML format.

 ## Features

 - Scan WordPress plugins for all defined/used hooks
 - Identify both actions and filters
 - Extract and parse DocBlock comments for hooks when available
-- Output in JSON or Markdown format
+- Output in JSON, Markdown, or HTML format
+- Source context display with syntax highlighting (3-5 lines surrounding each hook)
+- Related hooks identification based on naming patterns and proximity
+- Interactive HTML output with dark/light mode and searchable interface
+- Structured parameter documentation with tables
 - Save results to file or output to CLI
 - Filter hooks by type (action or filter)
+- Responsive design for better viewing on all devices

 ## Installation